raviqqe/turtle-build/README.md

 ## Compatibility

 Turtle aims to support full syntax of the Ninja build files.
+Command line arguments are supported only partially excluding ones for debugging purposes.

 - Syntax
   - [x] `build` statement